bytrangle/my-website/content/insight/redirect-in-gatsby/index.md

 With that said, when should you use which?

 Usually, client-side rendering is for intra-site linking, when you link to other pages within your site.
-Also, when you navigate via client-side rendering, you won't see
+Also, when you navigate via client-side rendering, you avoid making a request to the server.
+Your users won't see a flash in the browser and overall your app will look snappier.

 On the other hand, server-side redirects take care of inter-site linking: other sites navigating to your site on a broken link.
 You have no control over Javascript of other websites, and doing it from the server is the only way to go.